 With numerous genres of photography being introduced, the world seems to experience a wave of excellent photography.
 Thanks to experts in each niche, the field of photography has spread its wings far and wide.

 It is gaining popularity in numerous aspects of life.
 Be it wildlife, wedding, landscape, sports, portrait, documentary, war, street, or fashion.
 Photography has taken over many industries, and many influencers have made their mark.

 Like in all fields, photographers have chosen a niche and then excelled in it.
 That is why no one photographer is best in all genres.
-You will hear different names in different fields, as many photographers maestros their magic in a plethora of areas.
+You will hear different names in different fields, as many photographers maestros their magic in many areas.